What is Minification? Why is it Important?

 Maintenance Complexity

 Another challenge is the increased complexity in maintaining both the original and the minified files.
 In a typical development workflow, developers work on the unminified, human-readable version of the code.
 However, for the production environment, the minified version is used.
-This dual-version approach necessitates a well-organized and carefully managed build process to ensure that the minified files are always up-to-date and reflective of the latest changes in the source code.
+This dual-version approach necessitates a well-organized and carefully managed build process to ensure that the minified files are always up-to-date.
+Also, reflective of the latest changes in the source code.

-Moreover, the existence of two versions of the same file (minified and unminified) can potentially lead to confusion and errors, especially in larger teams or in projects where the build process is not fully automated.
-Careful version control and clear documentation are required to manage these files effectively, adding an extra layer of responsibility to the development process.
+Moreover, the existence of two versions of the same file (minified and unminified) can potentially lead to confusion and errors.
+Especially in larger teams or in projects where the build process is not fully automated.
+Careful version control and clear documentation are required to manage these files effectively.
+Adding an extra layer of responsibility to the development process.

 Potential for Minification-Induced Errors